Omar6688/PawfectMatch/README.md

 - **Custom Error Pages:** Friendly custom templates for 403, 404, and 500 errors to guide the user if issues occur.
 - **CSRF Protection:** Enabled by default with Django middleware on all forms.
 - **Input Validation:** Forms use Django’s built-in validation and widgets (e.g., date picker) to ensure correct inputs.
+- **Pet Age Validation:** The pet age field uses a `MinValueValidator(0)` to prevent negative values, ensuring data integrity in the admin panel.

 ---